dicksiano/OOP-Cheat-Sheet/Concepts/README.md

 # Static members

 * Can be accessed directly by the class.
 It's not necessary to instantiate an object.
 It is true for data members and also for methods.
-* A good example of static
+* A good example of the use of static is Singleton implementation.

 # Virtual Methods